artificiallama/TeslaSenti/README.md

 |**0**        | 0.67        |  0.62    | 0.65   |
 |**1**        | 0.64        |  0.61    | 0.63   |

+Recall (also known as sensivity) is defined as TP/(Actual positive) = TP/(TP+FN).
+Precision (also known as positive predictive value) is defined as TP/(Predicted positives) = TP/(TP+FP).
+Consider the negative sentiment class.
+Out of all the actual negative tweets 75% are correctly identified as negative.
+Out of all the tweets labelled as negative only 67% are actually negative.
+Therefore 33% of tweets labeled as negative are actually positive or neutral.
+This means that 33% of the times the trader will incorrectly decide to sell when actually the correct decision would be to either hold or buy.

 Experiments were carried out with two more models - LinearSVC and LogisticRegression [[10]](#10).
 However the results obtained were similar to those obtained using Naive Bayes.

 ## App